 - 1. Establish a collegial relationship with the preceptor. - 2.
 Establish the student's preceptorship objectives. - 3.
 Clarify the role, expectations, and responsibilities of both parties. - Provide course instructor with a signed Clinical Preceptor Agreement form for each preceptor, each semester on or before the first day of clinical scheduled. - 5.
 Provide the instructor, site visitor, preceptor, and clinical site with date and times for clinical date agreed upon. - 6.
 Request an orientation to the clinical site, if not completed before first day at each clinical site. - 7.
 Act and dress professionally and wear a CSU Pueblo name tag.
-(See Dress Code section)

-- 8. Be responsible to know, meet and communicate course objectives to the preceptor. - 9.
-Identify personal and professional educational needs, interest, and agreed upon individual daily learning objectives with each preceptor to structure the student clinical experience. - 10.
+(See Dress Code section) - 8.
+Be responsible to know, meet and communicate course objectives to the preceptor. - 9.
+Identify personal and professional educational needs, interest, and agreedupon individual daily learning objectives with each preceptor to structure the student clinical experience. - 10.
 Arrive on time and adapt to the usual work pattern of the practice. - 11.
 Complete the designated number of clinical hours as agreed upon with each preceptor and required in the course syllabi. - 12.
 Review the planned patient schedule with the preceptor each clinical day.
 Discuss pertinent patient information.
 Plan time for each patient, documentation, and preceptor feedback. - 13.
 Identify, evaluate, and manage common acute conditions, emergent, stable chronic, and complex conditions. - 14.
 Determine health promotion and disease prevention knowledge and practices to identify patient and family risk factors. - 15.
 Develops health education and health promotion interventions. - 16.
 Evaluate psychosocial factors related to patient condition. - 17.
 Identify health care needs within the context of the sociocultural environment.
 Recognize the influences of cultural diversity in health care and provide care to vulnerable populations. - 18.
 Recognize the influences of cultural diversity in health care and provide care to vulnerable populations. - 19.
 Collaborate with other health care professionals in the plan of care and make appropriate referrals. - 20.
 Present findings clearly and concisely, focusing on the reason for the contact.
 Document using legible notes when recording data in the patient's records. - 21.
 Maintain all clinical program requirements (pre-clinical orientation, ACLS, PALS, CPR, immunizations, etc.).
 All certification requirements (CPR, ACLS, PALS, etc.) requirements must be updated and complete before the first day of any clinical rotation.
-Annual drug and background screen must be completed annually on or prior to the renewal due date. - 22.
-Contact the preceptor and faculty immediately regarding problems during the preceptorship. - 23.
-Complete clinical schedule update and additions to the weekly clinical plan and e-log clinical documentation each week, or as directed by course syllabus.
-Only the Graduate Nursing Program Assistant is permitted to enter preceptors into e-logs. - 24.
-DO Not alter or change e-log records after the end of each semester.
-This is considered academic dishonesty (See University Catalog: Academic Dishonesty). - 25.
-Remain at the site until the work is completed. - 26.
-Adhere to all clinical and program policies and procedures outlined in the graduate student nursing handbook and university policies. - 27.NP student will email electronic preceptor evaluation request to gradnursing@csupueblo.edu at least one week prior to planned final scheduled clinical date with preceptor.
+Annual drug and background screen must be completed annually on or prior to the renewal due date.